 On fallen, decaying leaves of Quercus.
 Often found under a carpet of leaves and not visible unless the leaves are removed.
 Rarely found on other substrates, as Quercus fruits, Fagus leaves, and fallen leaves and twigs of Rubus sp.
-Many records on fallen, decaying leaves of Salix sp. and fallen Betula leaves in alpine areas differ in a darker cap but hardly in microscopic features.
 Autumn to late autumn.
-See the records in The Norwegian Mycological Database.
+Widespread in the region but probably often overlooked.
+In Norway only found in the south east.

 Pileus 1-4 mm across,